Skipjack-class submarine: Design

 Much of the overall internal arrangement was continued in the subsequent Thresher- and Sturgeon-class submarines.
 The Skipjacks' five compartments were called the Torpedo Room, Operations Compartment, Reactor Compartment, Auxiliary Machinery Space (AMS), and Engine Room.
 With the addition of a missile compartment, the arrangement of the first 41 US nuclear-powered ballistic missile submarines (SSBNs) was similar.
 The design was primarily single-hull, with a double hull around the torpedo room and AMS for ballast tanks.
 The design was improved on the Threshers, the one-off Tullibee, and subsequent attack submarines by relocating the torpedo room into the operations compartment via angled midships torpedo tubes to make room for a large sonar sphere in the bow.
 The George Washington class, the first SSBNs, were derived from the Skipjacks, with USS George Washington (SSBN-598) rebuilt from the incomplete first Scorpion.
 The hull of Scorpion was laid down twice, as the original hull was redesigned to become the George Washington.
 Also, the material for building Scamp was diverted into building Theodore Roosevelt, which delayed Scamp's progress.

 The bow planes were moved to the massive sail to cut down on flow-induced noise near the bow sonar arrays.
 They were known as sail planes (fairwater planes).
 The Skipjacks were the first class built with sail planes; they were later backfitted on the Barbels.
 This design feature would be repeated on all U.S. nuclear submarines until the improved Los Angeles-class submarine, the first of which was launched in 1988.
 The small "turtleback" behind the sail was the exhaust piping of the auxiliary diesel generator.

 The Skipjacks also introduced the S5W reactor to U.S. nuclear submarines.
 It was known as ASFR (Advanced Submarine Fleet Reactor) during development.
 The S5W was used on 98 U.S. nuclear submarines of 8 classes and the first British nuclear submarine, HMS Dreadnought, making it the most-used US Navy reactor design to date.

 The design of the prototype HMS Dreadnought is closely related to the Skipjack class.
-The entire aft section of HMS Dreadnought was identical to the Skipjack class as the hull was built around the reactor and could not be changed but the fore section was based on earlier British studies into nuclear submarine design, great care had to be taken to marry the two designs alignment.
+The entire aft section of HMS Dreadnought was identical to the Skipjack class as the hull was built around the reactor and could not be changed, but since the fore section was based on earlier British studies into nuclear submarine design, great care had to be taken to marry the two designs' alignment.